 What is a clinical trial?

-The I-Motion Institute, by facilitating pediatric trials in rare diseases, is helping to accelerate the research for new treatments, new diagnoses, new clinical assessment tools and daily patient management.
+The I-Motion Pediatric platform, by facilitating pediatric trials in rare diseases, is helping to accelerate the research for new treatments, new diagnoses, new clinical assessment tools and daily patient management.

 A clinical trial (or therapeutic trial) is a scientific experiment in which a potential treatment is studied in humans in order to evaluate its tolerance and efficacy.